Calligraphy: Ethiopia

-Ethiopian (Abyssinian) calligraphy began with the Ge'ez script, which replaced Epigraphic South Arabian in the Kingdom of Aksum, which was developed specifically for Ethiopian Semitic languages.
-In those languages that use it, such as Amharic and Tigrinya, the script is called Fidäl, which means 'script' or 'alphabet'.
+Ethiopian calligraphy began with the Ge'ez script, which replaced Epigraphic South Arabian in the Kingdom of Aksum, which was developed specifically for Ethiopian Semitic languages.
+In languages that use it, including Amharic and Tigrinya, the script is called Fidäl, which means 'script' or 'alphabet'.
 The Epigraphic South Arabian letters were used for a few inscriptions into the 8th century, though not in any South Arabian language since Dʿmt.

-Early inscriptions in Ge'ez and Ge'ez script are dated to as early as the 5th century BCE, with a sort of proto-Ge'ez written in ESA since the 9th century BCE.
-Ge'ez literature begins with the Christianization of Ethiopia (and the civilization of Axum) in the 4th century, during the reign of Ezana of Axum.

-The Ge'ez script is read from left to right and has been adapted to write other languages, usually ones that are also Semitic.
-The most widespread use is for Amharic in Ethiopia and Tigrinya in Eritrea and Ethiopia.